kube-burner/kube-burner/README.md

 $ kube-burner init -c cfg.yml -u https://prometheus-k8s-openshift-monitoring.apps.rsevilla.stress.mycluster.example.com -t ${token} --uuid 67f9ec6d-6a9e-46b6-a3bb-065cde988790`
 ```

-kube-burner can also be launched w/o any prometheus endpoint, so these metrics will not be collected.
+If you have no interest in collecting prometheus metrics, kube-burner can also be launched w/o any prometheus endpoint.

 ```console
 $ kube-burner init -c cfg.yml --uuid 67f9ec6d-6a9e-46b6-a3bb-065cde988790`
 ```

+- The **index** option can be used to collect and index the metrics from a given time range.
+This option supports the same flags as the **init** option.
+The time range is given by:
+  - start: Epoch start time.
+Defaults to one hour before the current time.
+  - End: Epoch end time.
+Defaults to the current time.

 - The **destroy** option requires the above `config` and `UUID` flags to destroy all namespaces labeled with `kube-burner-uuid=<UUID>`.